 - Vitamin C: 9mg

-Totally!
-Tomatoes provide few calories and are sources of different vitamins and nutrients and have a few calories.
+Yes.
+Tomatoes are rich in different vitamins and nutrients and have a few calories.
 For instance, tomatoes contain vitamins C, K, E, and B3.
-They are also rich in potassium and magnesium and most of all lycopene.
+In addition, they’re also rich in potassium, magnesium, and lycopene.
 Although mozzarella is rich in potassium and calcium, it is best not to add too much cheese to keep it as a healthy salad.

 ConclusionBeing healthy does not always have to be expensive and complicated.
-If you’re looking for something different and refreshing, this easy Tomato Caprese Salad with Balsamic Vinegar is perfect for you!
-This five-ingredient salad is ideal for last-minute dinner plans and unexpected guests.
+If you’re looking for something different and refreshing, this easy tomato caprese salad with balsamic vinegar is perfect for you!
+This five-ingredient recipe is ideal for last-minute dinner plans and unexpected guests.

 Have your own special recipe to share?
 Submit Your Recipe Today!